 How to see a physical therapist?

-A doctor, or the St. Olaf certified nurse practitioner, can write you a referral to physical therapy.
+A doctor can write you a referral to physical therapy.
 With a referral, you can call the physical therapy clinic and schedule your first appointment.
 A referral is necessary to start physical therapy.

 Be prepared to wait a week or more before you can start physical therapy.
 Therapist’s schedules are generally very full.
 If you can make yourself available in the event of a cancellation you might be able to get in sooner.